Inimesh/CV/README.md

 - My subsequent analysis (Python code can be found [here](https://github.com/Inimesh/Example-Data-Analysis-using-Python)) and presentation was highly praised by the CEO and other company members
 - My work provided key insights for the MVP of the app and the most effective pricing strategy for each feature, which was subsequently adopted as the product roadmap.

-**Science Museum Group (London Science Museum)** (Sep 2019 - Feb 2020)
+**London Science Museum** (Sep 2019 - Feb 2020)
 _Explainer_

 Role Summary:
 Active engagement with visitors; giving talks and explaining exhibits, promoting science education to families, school groups and SEN visitors.

 Achievements:
-- Significantly contributed to research on exhibit topics which was well-received and used presentation scripts.
+- Significantly research contributions to exhibit topics which was well-received and used presentation scripts.
 - Volunteered for feature subject talks based on collaborative and independent research, with positive feedback from visitors and line-managers.
 - Effective time-management skills, keeping to a busy hourly schedule that changed daily and adapting to continuous amendment.
 - Marked improvement on public speaking and presentation skills, being able to quickly adapt information to audiences with widely varying backgrounds and levels of subject knowledge.